amplience/dc-sample-blog-nextjs/README.md

 3. Proceed to fill out the form, you can click on the "( + )" icons to include other content items
 4. Once done, click "Save"
 5. Next we need to define the "Delivery Key" for this content item, this will become the URL path/slug (e.g. /blog/hello-and-welcome-to-our-new-blog)
-6. You can preview your blog post via the visualisation icon (the eye) in the toolbar.
+6. You can preview your blog post via the visualization icon (the eye) in the toolbar.
 7. Once you're happy, go ahead an publish.

 # Publishing